microsoft/rempl-graphql-devtools/README.md

 # Apollo Devtools

 ## Features
-Rempl GraphQL Devtools allows you to debug multiple apollo clients.
+Rempl Apollo Devtools allows you to debug multiple apollo clients.
 This tool contains the following features:

 ### Cache inspector
 - Allow seeing the content of the cache and allows you to remove a specific object from the cache.
 Possibility to record only recent changes.